sabin2000pro/electricHouseholds/README.md

 16. The Web application is going to prevent against Parameter Pollution Attacks on the back end.

-17.Web application is going to allow only two administrators to register every 90 days.
+17. Web application is going to allow only two administrators to register every 90 days.

-18.Web application is going to have a timer in the First Priced Sealed Bid Algorithm section which counts down from 10 seconds.
+18. Web application is going to have a timer in the First Priced Sealed Bid Algorithm section which counts down from 10 seconds.
 Users have 10 seconds to place a bid, otherwise the input field gets reset as well as the timer.

 19. Web application could support animations to make it look more appealing.

-20.Web application is going to allow Administrators to Register an account.
+20 .Web application is going to allow Administrators to Register an account.

 21.Web application is going to allow Administrators to Login into their account.

-22.Web application is going to allow Administrators to Reset their password from a forgot password link.
+22. Web application is going to allow Administrators to Reset their password from a forgot password link.
 Node Mailer is going to be used as an SMTP server for e-mail transmission.

-23.The Web application is going to allow Admins to create electrical appliances which are going to be stored in a MongoDB database.
+23. The Web application is going to allow Admins to create electrical appliances which are going to be stored in a MongoDB database.

 24. The Web application is going to allow Admins to Edit the content of an